-As the year 2015 is coming to a close here are 10 suggestions that can help you to be better organized heading into the New Year.
+As the year 2016 comes to a close here are 10 suggestions that can help you to be better organized heading into the New Year.

 You should check your Credit Report every year.
-As we hear about all the data breaches in recent times more and more, it is a good practice to check your credit report at least once an year.
+As we hear about all the data breaches in recent times, it is a good practice to check your credit report at least once a year.
 I would strongly suggest using a credit monitoring service to monitor your credit at all times.

-Click here to go the “AnnualCreditReport.com” website, which is the official site to help consumers to obtain their free credit report.
-Refer to the “Federal Trade Commission (FTC)” site for additional details.
+Click here to go the “AnnualCreditReport.com” website, which is the official site that helps consumers to obtain their free credit report.
+Also refer to the “Federal Trade Commission (FTC)” site for additional details.

 2. Check your Driver’s License, Passport And Visa